metal-toolbox/architecture/firmware-install-service.md

 ## Concepts

-Firmware install as a service depends on the platform and a few constructs defined on top of Serverservice to function, In an event driven and scalable manner.
+Firmware install as a service depends on the platform and a few constructs defined on top of Serverservice to function in an event driven and scalable manner.

 This section covers an overview of those technologies and constructs for reference.